2012 American League Championship Series: Aftermath

 In regards to playoff baseball, this would be it for the Core Four era Yankees.
 Jorge Posada retired just before the 2012 season, after losing playing time to Russell Martin.
 Andy Pettitte, who was the first player of the Core Four to retire on February 4, 2011, came out of retirement to pitch for the Yankees in 2012 and 2013, before retiring for good after the 2013 season.
 Mariano Rivera retired after the 2013 season as well, while Derek Jeter retired after 2014.
 Rivera and Jeter were inducted into the National Baseball Hall of Fame in 2019 and 2020, respectively (Jeter's 2020 induction was delayed a year due to the COVID-19 pandemic).

 The Yankees would not return to the American League Championship Series until 2017.
-Manager Joe Giardi, C.C.
+Manager Joe Girardi, C.C.
 Sabathia, Brett Gardner, and David Robertson were the only Yankees on the 2017 club that played for the team in 2012.
 Robertson left the Yankees in free agency in 2015, but returned to the team at the 2017 trade deadline.

 The 2017 Yankees also had trouble hitting Justin Verlander, just as the 2011-2012 teams did.
 During the 2017 ALCS, and now pitching for the Houston Astros, Verlander won the ALCS MVP after helping the Astros beat the Yankees in seven games.
-In that series, he allowed 1 run on 16 innings pitched to go with 21 strikeouts.
+In that series, he allowed 1 run in 16 innings pitched, to go with 21 strikeouts.

 The Tigers returned to the American League Championship Series in 2013, but lost to the eventual champions Red Sox in six games.
 General manager Dave Dombrowski aggressively sought pitching improvements, despite having a rotation that featured Justin Verlander, Max Scherzer, Rick Porcello, and Anibal Sanchez.
 At the 2014 trade deadline, the Tigers traded for 2012 American League Cy Young award winner David Price.
-At the time, their rotation featured the 2011 (Verlander), 2012 (Price), and 2013 (Scherzer) AL Cy Young winners; afterwards, Scherzer would win the National League equivalent of the award pitching for the Washington in 2016 and 2017, Porcello won one pitching for Boston in 2016, and Verlander won the award again pitching for Houston in 2019 and 2022.
-The Tigers won the division AL Central for the fourth straight year, but they were upset by the Orioles in the 2014 American League Division Series.
+At the time, their rotation featured the last three Cy Young winners; 2011 (Verlander), 2012 (Price), and 2013 (Scherzer).
+Afterwards, Scherzer would win the National League equivalent of the award pitching for the Washington in 2016 and 2017, Porcello won an AL Cy Young pitching for Boston in 2016, and Verlander won the award again pitching for Houston in 2019 and 2022.
+As for the team, Tigers won the division AL Central for the fourth straight year in 2014, but were upset by the Orioles in the 2014 American League Division Series.